 Opting for the train instead of cars and buses, or flights when travelling for business is a great way to cut down that carbon footprint.
 And on the note of business travel, arriving by train will (usually) put you in the heart of the city centre – rather than at an out-of-town airport – hence you’ll also be able to cut down your inner-city commute.
 Grab a bike or hop on a public bus or tube rather than a taxi and you’re good to go.

-Another way to cut out the mindless use of paper and plastic is to invest in a to-go coffee cup.
+Another way to cut out unnecessary paper and plastic is to invest in a to-go coffee cup.
 Of the 2.5 billion coffee cups used per year in the UK, it is estimated that only one in four are recycled.
-It’s fair to say that most of us enjoy a coffee-to-go on route to the office at least a couple of times a week, and switching to a flask or travel mug is a good way to stop contributing to the waste.
+It’s fair to say that most of us enjoy a coffee-to-go, switching to a flask or travel mug is a good way to stop contributing to the waste.
 Several large chains now also offer discounts to those who opt for their own travel cup.
 So it’s a win-win.
 Plus, no one has to know you opted for that chain café, rather than the hipster barista place you tell them that you go to…

 4. Mind your waste

 Coffee aside, breakfast and snacks are another way that you can kerb your waste.
 Bringing food from home in reusable Tupperware is the best way to go.
-But if you are in need of a Pret baguette, then do your best to recycle the waste.
-This may seem tricky, but many train companies are beginning to go green.
-Virgin trains, for example, have incorporated recycling bins onto their trains.
-And if you are unsure whether your train has recycling, wait until you arrive at the office and recycle it there.
+But if you are in need of a Pret baguette or coffee, then do your best to recycle the waste.
+This may seem tricky, but many train operators are beginning to go green.
+Network Rail, for example, have incorporated coffee cup recycling bins in many of the UK's busiest train stations.